 How do you earn the right to change?

 Change has always been at the heart of telecoms.
-New technologies enter the market, customers’ priorities evolve… and right in middle is the content marketer who’s tasked with making sense of it all.
+New technologies enter the market, customers’ priorities evolve… and right in the middle is the content marketer who’s tasked with making sense of it all.

 But for some organisations, the COVID-19 pandemic compressed five-year digital transformation ambitions into a matter of weeks, and their telcos had to keep up.
 Sarah explains how B2B organisations had to adapt their marketing twice – first to meet the immediate crisis, and then to help audiences adjust to the new reality.